aljurxdev/KagenouBot/README.md

 ---

 ## What's New in KagenouBot

+### Dashboard web
+- It now supports dashboard website where you can manage the bot using web dashboard.

 ### MongoDB Integration
 - KagenouBot now includes MongoDB support for storing user data, command configurations, and bot settings.